FUSE SOCCER AMBASSADORS

-Steve is a widely-respected England international who represented in the 1982 World Cup and won honors at Manchester United.
+Steve is a widely-respected England international who played the majority of his club football for Manchester United.
+He represented his country on 42 occasions scoring 7 goals and was part of the 1982 World Cup Squad.
 Steve earned a degree in Economics from Liverpool University while a player.
 Following a career ending injury at a very young age he has gone on to have a flourishing managerial career and influence on soccer in England.

 His managerial career took off quickly and he has gone on to manage Crystal Palace, Manchester City, Brighton & Hove Albion, Reading, and Bristol City and then went on to be a mentor / soccer advisor at Crawley Town and Portsmouth.
 He is always available to give advise to young coaches setting out on the path of their own managerial careers.

 He as always shown a keen eye and interest in spotting non-league talent, and is credited for discovering young players including Ian Wright.
 During his spells with Crystal Palace and his time at Reading they both achieved promotion to the top division and have their best ever recorded seasons to date.